VaishnaviSaggurthi/swecha_jupyternotes/README.md

 # swecha_jupyternotes
-This is repository for jupyter notebook which can be used to learn and practice python exercises
+This is the repository for jupyter notebook which can be used to learn and practice python exercises